microsoft/vscode-docs/api/extension-guides/prompt-tsx.md

 ### Step 3: Include the history

 Next, include the history messages using the `History` component that you created previously.
-This is a little trickier, since you do want some history to be shown, but also want the file contents to take up the majority of the prompt.
+This is a little trickier, since you do want some history to be shown, but also want the file contents to take up most the prompt.

 Therefore, assign the `History` component a `flexGrow` value of `2` to ensure it is rendered after all other elements, including `<FileContext />`.
 But, also set a `flexReserve` value of `"/5"` to reserve 1/5th of the total budget for history.